From: Gary Roberts, also track photos - corner 1&2 and corner 3&4

 The track is supposed to be one third of a mile, although it looked much smaller.
 There does not appear to be a standard in the US of where on the track the measurement is taken.
 It is fast.
 The heavily banked surface is a smooth hard clay, with no loose dirt on top.
 The blue groove was 30 feet wide and covered not only the corners but the straights too.
 It was like tarmac.
 The straights were relatively short, making it like a squashed circle.

 The racing was good.
 Just the same as last year, the only thing that spoilt the evening was the commentator.
-He kept confusing me by reproting on mis-identifying riders sometimes with ones that weren't even in the race.
-Hence my results are questionable, especially in the support class, where local riders, that I dont know, competed.
-He really got on every speedway followers nerves by refering to "Bike number 9, ridden by ...."
+He kept confusing me by reporting on misidentifying riders sometimes with ones that weren't even in the race.
+Hence my results are questionable, especially in the support class, where local riders, that I don't know, competed.
+He really got on every speedway followers nerves by referring to "Bike number 9, ridden by ...."
 There was also Pro-Am 600 class racing, which is basically American flat-track using 600cc motorcycles, mostly powered by Rotax engines.

 Results: